andrewhao/bookplanner/README.md

 new bag (or several) to the classroom such that a new plan can be generated.

+## Copying production to sandbox

+Sometimes, it is good to have a production-like copy of data for testing/troubleshooting.
+The script to copy production Postgres data to the sandbox Postgres DB is located at:

+    $ script/production-to-staging.sh

 ## Boxen development

 If you develop on a Boxen-based dev environment (as I do), then you need